Inwerpsel/use-theme-editor/README.md

     - Optional prompt?
     - Save any "chopped" off futures?
     - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)
-  - Keep alternate futures and merge them like branches

 ## Future theme structure